TheEverdawn/everdawn/README.md

 **Install dependencies**
 `npm install`

 To ensure all our code is formatted the same, make sure your editor supports/has plugins enabled for Editorconfig, Eslint and Prettier.

-If you're using VSCode, it should have suggested some based on the contents of our `.vscode/extensions.json` file.
-If not, take a look in that file for which ones to install.
+If you're using VSCode, it should have suggested some based on the contents of our `.vscode/extensions.json` file, including a helper for Prisma schema files.

 ## Running it